 II.
 Hosts: Hosts include apples, blackberries, blueberries, cherries, nectarines, peaches, pears, plums, grapes, raspberries, and strawberries (Bolda et al. 2009, Acheampong 2010).
-While cherries are a preferred early season host, grapes are a preferred late season host.
+While cherries are a preferred early season host, caneberries are at high risk, and grapes at moderate risk.
+Grapes may be used as a late season host.
+Grape is not in ideal host, with lower survival than in other berry hosts.
+Nevertheless, there is some development, including breakdown of berry contents after inoculation with yeasts and bacteria.
+Wine grape varieties differ in their vulnerabiltiy (Shrader et al. 2019).
 Berry crops, grapes and cherries are at greatest risk.

 have a large serrated ovipositor,